XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 {{ include_svg("img/gateway-to-xrpl.svg", "Diagram: ACME issues 3 EUR.ACME to Alice on the XRP Ledger") }}
 #}-->

+After this, Alice can send or trade her EUR.ACME to other users in the XRP Ledger at her discretion.
+At any time, ACME can query the XRP Ledger to see who currently holds its tokens.

 ### Requirements for Sending to XRP Ledger

 There are several prerequisites that ACME must meet for this to happen:

-- ACME sets aside money that is issued in the XRP Ledger.
-ACME can query the XRP Ledger to see who holds its tokens at any time.
+- ACME sets aside the funds that back its stablecoin.
 There are several ways ACME may do this:
     - ACME may create a XRP Ledger collateral account in ACME's system of record.
     - ACME can store the funds allocated to the XRP Ledger in a separate bank account.
-    - If ACME is a cryptocurrency exchange, ACME can create a separate wallet to hold the funds allocated to the XRP Ledger, as publicly-verifiable proof to customers that the issuer is solvent.
+    - If the stablecoin is backed by cryptocurrency, ACME can create a separate wallet to hold the funds allocated to the XRP Ledger, as publicly-verifiable proof of its reserves.
 - ACME should control two separate XRP Ledger addresses.
 See [Issuing and Operational Addresses](issuing-and-operational-addresses.html) for details.
     - ACME must enable the Default Ripple flag on its issuing address for customers to send and receive its tokens.
 - Alice must create an accounting relationship (trust line) from her XRP Ledger address to ACME's issuing address.
 She can do this from any XRP Ledger client application as long as she knows ACME's issuing address.
     - ACME should publicize its issuing address on its website where customers can find it.
 It can also use an [`xrp-ledger.toml` file](xrp-ledger-toml.html) to publish the issuing address to automated systems.
+	- Alternatively, instead of sending a Payment, ACME can write Alice as a Check in the XRP Ledger.
+This does not move any money right away, but creates both the trust line and the tokens together when Alice cashes the Check.
-- ACME must create a user interface for Alice to send funds from ACME into the XRP Ledger.
+- ACME must create a user interface for Alice to request for her funds from ACME to be sent into the XRP Ledger.
     - ACME needs to know Alice's XRP Ledger address.
 ACME can have Alice input her XRP Ledger address as part of the interface, or ACME can require Alice to input and verify her XRP Ledger address in advance.